Yes. The no internet membership applies only to using the Public Internet Computers and WIFI at your local library.

 No. The BorrowBox app only accepts one library at a time.

-Yes - Kindle Fire only, which is based on an Android operating system and can download the BorrowBox app from the Amazon Appstore.
+Yes - Kindle Fire only, which is based on an Android operating system.
+Please follow these instructions to install the BorrowBox app on your Kindle Fire.

 No All files are deleted automatically at the end of the loan period.